oar-team/kameleon/docs/source/persistent_cache.rst

 To use, you just have to
-add the option ``--cache`` as an argument of the build command.
+add the option ``--enable-cache`` as an argument of the build command.
 For example::

-  kameleon build my_recipe.yaml -b /tmp/kameleon/ --cache
+  kameleon build my_recipe.yaml -b /tmp/kameleon/ --enable-cache

 This will create a tar file in the build directory ``/tmp/kameleon`` called ``my_recipe-cache.tar``.
 In order to use this generated cache file in